LeonTrii/Playground/Calculators/README.md

 # Calculator Projects

 ## Math and science are my favorite subjects.
-Using math and computers to calculate things quickly is quite helpful and cool.
+I love computing and learning more about STEM!

 Banking: A small program that can deposit and withdraw money.
 Has a few other features.